Party allies press Polish PM to soften pension reform: sources

 “It was suggested by party members that maybe five years (before retirement) would be enough but the finance ministry said no way,” the member of parliament said.

-The second source, who also spoke on condition of anonymity, said transferring the assets seven or eight years before the retirement age had been proposed but the finance ministry was highly skeptical.
+The second source, who also spoke on condition of anonymity, said transferring the assets seven or eight years before the retirement age had been proposed but the finance ministry was highly sceptical.

 “We are looking at a watering down of the gradual transfer,” said the second source.